-Now…on to my milk painted metal ammo box.
-I found these not so pretty ammo boxes at a war surplus store and I really had no idea what to do with them or how I was even going to get them home but I decided I liked them so they were coming home with me….where they would sit in my garage until I did decide what to do with them.
-You can see why my husband often rolls his eyes when I bring things home.
-Good thing he is a very patient man.
-Well I am happy to say these ammo boxes are no longer sitting in my garage… are you ready to see what I did with them?
+Let’s talk milk paint.
+Milk paint is a favorite medium of mine to use because of how easy it is to prepare, a small amount goes very far, and it is easy to create a distressed look with it.
+I found these unattractive ammo boxes at a war surplus store and I really had no idea what to do with them, or even how I was going to get them home.
+I decided I liked them too much to leave them behind, so home they came and in the garage they sat until I decided what to do with them.
+You can understand now why my husband often rolls his eyes when I bring things home.
+Good thing he is a very patient man!
+Well, I am happy to say these are no longer sitting in my garage and instead I have a beautiful milk painted metal ammo box.

 Now that my ammo box is cleaned up and ready to be painted it is time to mix up my milk paint.

-Once everything is measured out dump the powder into your water…..
+- Measure out your desired powder and water.
+Once everything is measured out, dump the powder into your water.

-and begin mixing.
-You will want to mix you milk paint for 2 minutes until all the clumps are gone and it will become a bit more thick.
-Sometimes it is easier to use a wisk to mix it up.
+- Begin mixing.
+You will want to mix your milk paint for 2 minutes until all the clumps are gone and it will become a bit more thick.
+It may be easier to use a whisk.

 A milk painted metal ammo box with the perfect amount of chippy goodness!!